 And that which impacts schools inevitably flows through into higher education.

 Since starting this job, I have talked frequently about the mountains of evidence that disadvantages experienced in early childhood and primary and secondary school stack up for some children – and that, while that is not the fault of higher education, it is our problem.
-The diversity of intake we seek cannot be achieved, nor the necessary support for their success offered, without taking account of, and intervening to improve, the educational journeys undertaken before students even consider applying for HE.
+The diversity of intake we seek cannot be achieved, nor the necessary support for their success offered, without taking account of, and intervening to improve, the educational journeys undertaken before students even consider applying for higher education.

 The impact of Covid has made every single one of those problems more acute, but has also introduced a whole host of further challenges: depending on which aspect of their socialisation and education children had foreshortened by lockdown, their needs are different, in ways less predictable and more diffuse than anything we have seen before.